 To be truthful: there is no fixed schedule.
 We don't do morning school blocks from 9 to noon every day.
 What we have instead is a general understanding that academic work happens, usually in the morning when energy is highest, and that afternoons are for whatever the location offers.

-In Da Nang, our most recent base, the girls typically do focused academic work for one to two hours in the morning, then spend the afternoon at the beach or the pool, with evenings at night markets or local restaurants.
-Da Nang sits on one of the longest continuous stretches of coastline in Southeast Asia, and the girls have collectively spent probably 400 hours running around on it like kids.
+In Da Nang, where we've been since early May 2026, the girls typically do focused academic work for one to two hours in the morning, then spend the afternoon at the beach or the pool, with evenings at night markets or local restaurants.
+Da Nang sits on one of the longest continuous stretches of coastline in Southeast Asia, and our girls have collectively spent hundreds of hours running around on it like kids.

 In Osaka, where we spent most of early 2026, the rhythm was different.
-We did more structured schoolwork because we were exploring more intensively, so the afternoons were often taken by temples, museums, or the zoo.
+We did more structured schoolwork because we were exploring more intensively.
 The Nintendo Museum in Uji had an interactive karuta floor that had Lily and Cora locked in for 45 minutes reading cards and working out the logic.
+Two weeks later they were teaching Harper the traditional version at our apartment table.

 When we're in transit or have heavy travel days, school gets lighter.
 The first few days somewhere new are exploration.
 After that the routine tightens.